nest/nest-simulator/doc/userdoc/contribute/styleguide/styleguide.rst

 Capitalization
 ~~~~~~~~~~~~~~

-Capitalize first word of heading, but use lower case for the rest.
+Capitalize the first word of a heading, but use lower case for the rest.

 Capitalize first word in bullet/numbered list.

 Capitalize proper nouns and follow company policy in naming conventions.
 (e.g., macOS, LaTeX, Python, NumPy, NEST).

+Capitalize the first word after a colon.

 .. _sec-reST_style: